Riverside Museum: History

-1964–2011
+Glasgow Museum of Transport (1964–2010)

-The Museum of Transport was opened on 14 April 1964 by Queen Elizabeth The Queen Mother.
+The Museum of Transport was opened in 14 April 1964 by Queen Elizabeth The Queen Mother.
 Created in the wake of the closure of Glasgow's tramway system in 1962, it was initially located at the former Coplawhill tram depot on Albert Drive in Pollokshields, before moving to the Kelvin Hall in 1988.
 The old building was subsequently converted into the Tramway arts centre.

-The museum was then situated inside the Kelvin Hall opposite the Kelvingrove Art Gallery & Museum in the west end of Glasgow.
-The Kelvin Hall was built in 1927, originally as an exhibition centre, but was converted in 1987 to house the Museum of Transport and the Kelvin Hall International Sports Arena.
+The museum was then situated inside the Kelvin Hall opposite the Kelvingrove Art Gallery and Museum in Yorkhill in the west end of Glasgow.
+The Kelvin Hall was built in 1927, and operated as an exhibition centre prior of the opening of the Scottish Exhibition and Conference Centre in 1985, then was converted in 1987 to house the Museum of Transport and the Kelvin Hall International Sports Arena.

-The Kelvin Hall site itself closed in April 2010, with the Museum moving to its third home at the Riverside Museum in 2011.
+The Kelvin Hall site itself closed in April 2010, with the Museum moving to its third home at the Riverside Museum in June 2011.

-2011–present
+Riverside Museum (2011–present)

-The museum at Kelvin Hall closed on 18 April 2010, with most of its collections moved to the purpose-built Riverside Museum in Glasgow Harbour on the Clyde, designed by Zaha Hadid Architects and engineers Buro Happold.
+The museum at the Kelvin Hall closed for the final time on 18 April 2010, with most of its collections moved to the purpose-built Riverside Museum at Pointhouse in Partick, located next to the confluence between the River Kelvin and the Clyde.
+This site, where the former A. & J. Inglis shipyard built the PS Waverley, enables the Clyde Maritime Trust's tall ship Glenlee and other visiting craft to berth alongside the museum.
 The current museum opened on Tuesday 21 June 2011.

 The Riverside Museum building was designed by Zaha Hadid Architects and engineers Buro Happold.
 The internal exhibitions and displays were designed by Event Communications, a specialist London-based museum design firm.

-The purpose-built Museum replaced the previous home for the city's transport collection, at the city's Kelvin Hall.

-The location of the museum is on the site of the former A. & J. Inglis Shipyard within Glasgow Harbour, on the north bank of the River Clyde and adjacent to its confluence point with the River Kelvin.
-This site enabled the Clyde Maritime Trust's SV Glenlee and other visiting craft to berth alongside the museum.

-Of the £74 million needed for the development of the Riverside Museum, Glasgow City Council and the Heritage Lottery Fund have committed £69 million.
+Of the £74 million needed for the development of the Riverside Museum, Glasgow City Council and the National Lottery Heritage Fund have committed £69 million.
 The Riverside Museum Appeal is a charitable trust established to raise the final £5 million in sponsorship and donations from companies, trusts and individuals for the development of the museum.
 The Riverside Museum Appeal Trust is recognised as a Scottish Charity SC 033286.
-Major patrons of the project include: BAE Systems Surface Ships, Weir Group, Rolls-Royce plc, FirstGroup, Strathclyde Partnership for Transport, Caledonian MacBrayne, Arnold Clark, Scottish and Southern Energy, Diageo, Bank of Scotland and Optical Express.
+Major patrons of the project include: BAE Systems Maritime – Naval Ships, Weir Group, Rolls-Royce Holdings, FirstGroup, Strathclyde Partnership for Transport, Caledonian MacBrayne, Arnold Clark, SSE plc, Diageo, Bank of Scotland and Optical Express.

+The current museum’s home was announced in February 2003 with Zaha Hadid picked as the architect in a competition in October 2004 and the design unveiled in November 2005.
 On 13 November 2007 the Lord Provost of Glasgow, Bob Winter cut the first turf.
-The main contractors for the project were BAM Construct UK Ltd with a range of trade subcontractors including the services installations being delivered by BBESL's team of Jordan Kerr, Gordon Ferguson & Jamie Will and FES, project management being the responsibility of Capita Symonds and Buro Happold providing Resident Engineering Services.
+The main contractors for the project were BAM Construct UK Ltd with a range of trade subcontractors including the services installations being delivered by BBESL's team of Jordan Kerr, Gordon Ferguson & Jamie Will and FES, project management being the responsibility of Capita Property and Infrastructure and Buro Happold providing Resident Engineering Services.
 The building was completed on 20 June 2011 and the next day it opened to the public.